 What happens if my needs change?

-If your needs change or you require extra care, you should speak to the manager of your home.
+If your needs change or you require extra care, you should speak to the manager of your aged care home.
 They will review your care plan and make sure you’re receiving the level of care you need.
-If they are unable to provide the care you need, or you need specialised care, you may need to change providers.
+If they are unable to provide the care you need, or you need specialised care, you may need to change providers by moving into a new aged care home.

 Can I change rooms?